We, us, our, and Summerset mean Summerset Group Holdings Limited and its subsidiaries.

 details of your religious beliefs or affiliations;

-your health and medical information, including medical history, condition and treatment plan, and contact details for your medical practitioners and treatment providers.
+your health and medical information, including medical history, condition and treatment plan, and contact details for your medical practitioners and treatment providers; and

 For current or prospective residents